-- Any Business Interests - Details of any other educational establishment that they govern - Any Relationships between school staff and members of the Governing Body
+- Any business interests; - Details of any other educational establishment that they govern; - Any Relationships between school staff and members of the Governing Body.

-In all cases the register must be updated on a regular basis with notification of changes and through annual review of entries.
+In all cases the register must be updated on an annual basis with notification of changes and through annual review of entries.
 The register must be made available for inspection by Governors, staff, parents and to the Executive Director of Children's Services and their officers on request.